 Milngavie and Bearsden Camera Club is a photographic society open to those with a keen interest in photography.
 Most members of the club live in and around Milngavie, Bearsden, the Greater Glasgow Area, East Dunbartonshire and West Stirlingshire.

 Club activities are centred on weekly meetings, held on a Tuesday evening between late September and April at the Community Education Centre, Allander Road, Milngavie G62 8PN.
 Meetings begin at 7.30 PM and last for about 2 hours.
-We are currently operating online using Zoom and organising Photo Challenges.
-We will continue to function despite Covid-19 and are organising talks for next year.
-Indeed we are now extending our normal period of operation into summer with a mixture of online events.
+We are currently operating online using Zoom and have organising Photo Challenges in addition to our competitions.
+We will continue to function despite the COVID pandemic!

 The club meets at Milngavie Community Library and Education Centre